Southeast Aceh Regency

-The Non-Alas People
+Ethnic groups

-The original inhabitants of this regency are the Alas people.
+The original inhabitants of Southeast Aceh Regency are the Alas people.
 They use the Alas language and live under the customs (adat) of those people.
 However, the population of the Southeast Aceh Regency has become very diverse due to migration from other regencies of Aceh and beyond.
-Although this Regency is part of Aceh province, the Aceh people (an eastern coastal grouping) do not dominate this place.
+Although this Regency is part of Aceh province, the Acehnese people (an eastern coastal grouping) do not dominate this place.

 Here are some other peoples other than Alas inhabiting the regency: